Negotiation Strategies and Tactics to Land You a Better Deal

 - Time: If you don’t agree in three days, I’ll be back in a month.

 So don’t jump to conclusions and always consider content, consequences, firmness, and time.
+Additionally, having a strong BATNA will help you keep a level head when given an ultimatum.

 12. Take It or Leave It, a Tough Negotiation Spot